 A cravatte occurs when a wing tip becomes stuck between the glider lines, for example, following a bad take-off preparation.
-On the Bolero 5 a cravatte is unlikely to occur.
-If you do get a cravatte, first control your direction.
+If you get a cravatte, first control your direction.
 Do this by using weightshift and enough counter-brake to stop the turn, but not too much to risk a stall of the opposite side.
 Then pull down the stabilo line (STB-see line plan) until it becomes tight.
 This normally frees the cravatte.
 If not, the last resort to attempt recovery is to make a full stall (symmetric or asymmetric).
-Do not attempt this unless CAUTION: After a large collapse, an instinctive reaction to the body falling is to attempt to hold something.
+Do not attempt this unless you have the necessary skill, training and

+CAUTION: After a large collapse, an instinctive reaction to the body falling is to attempt to hold something.
 This can result in the pilot unintentionally applying brake, which prevents proper recovery.
 Always make sure you have fully released the brakes (including any wraps taken) after any incident.
 Let the glider fly.